 DAY 25 OF MY 26 DAY WATER FAST

 This day was the hardest for me.
 I was one day away from breaking my fast and I was down to 87 pounds.
 I could feel my heart beating out of my chest with every beat.
+I would get spurts of energy at times which was essentially the hormone cortisol trying to keep me alive.
 My body was telling me to break the fast but my ego wasn't about to listen.
 Looking back, my decision to wait one more day to break my fast was a huge mistake.
 I felt a little "brainwashed" during my stay.
 There were people who felt pulled to break their fast and I saw how much "guilt" they felt which should of never been the case.
 We should never feel guilty for the instinct to nourish our bodies.
 Like I said, each person will differ in the amount of time they fast so each will have different experiences.
 There is no comparison when it comes to fasting.

 day 26 of my 26 day water fast

 On day 26 I reached my goal.
 I took a couple of shocking photos before I went to break my fast with coconut water and made an emotional video that I have a hard time sharing with the world.
 Go easy on me, this wasn’t easy to share.
 I used one of my favorite Pink Floyd songs “Coming Back To Life” in this video.